watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Containers and DevOps.md

     curl -L -o FabMedical.tgz http://bit.ly/2uhZseT
     ```

-    > **NOTE**
-    >
-    > If you'll be taking the Infrastructure edition of the lab, instead of using the above instructions, type the following ones:
+    > **Important note**: If you'll be taking the Infrastructure edition of the lab, instead of using the above instructions, type the following ones:
     >
     > ```bash
     > curl -L -o FabMedical.tgz https://bit.ly/2uDDZNq